pmp-library/pmp-library/docs/mainpage.md

 For references to specific algorithms implemented in the library check out the [bibliography](citelist.html).

+If you found the library to be useful for your projects, please drop us a line at [info@pmp-library.org](mailto:info@pmp-library.org) and let us know what you are using it for.

 ## Heritage

 The pmp-library evolved from the `Surface_mesh` data structure developed by